 When you’re looking into training courses, it’s important to find the perfect one for you.
 Researching the different options available to you is key.
-However, with so much information out there, some of it contradicting, some of it out of date, it can be difficult to understand what it is exactly what you’re looking for.
+However, with so much information out there, some of it contradicting, some of it out of date, it can be difficult to understand what it is exactly that you’re looking for.

 What qualifications do you need?
 Which training provider should you go with?
 How much should the training cost?
-Trying to the find the answers to all these questions can be mind-boggling, leaving you more confused and unsure than when you started.
+Trying to find the answers to all these questions can be mind-boggling, leaving you more confused and unsure than when you started.
 That’s why we’ve tried to make it easy for you.

 If you’re not sure what qualifications you need to begin your desired career, take a look at our ACS Gas, DEI Electrical and NVQ Electrical course pages for more information.
 The prices of each course are also available there.